thor314/obsidian-setup/Getting Started with Obsidian.md

+---
+creation-date: 2022-11-06 16:03
+---
 # Getting Started with Obsidian
 ```toc
 ```
 *The links to plugins in this page aren't broken.
-This document is designed to be read from within an Obsidian Client.*
+This document is designed to be read from within an Obsidian Client.
+Clone the [repo](https://github.com/thor314/obsidian-setup) or copy paste the [document](https://raw.githubusercontent.com/thor314/obsidian-setup/main/Getting%20Started%20with%20Obsidian.md) into your vault.*

-Obsidian is a pretty stellar note-taking application.
-It's supports pretty much every Markdown feature you might expect, is free-to-use, heavily customizable and extensible with an active contributor community, and lives on the user local file system.
+Obsidian is a note-taking application.
+It's supports pretty much every Markdown feature you might want, is free-to-use, heavily customizable and extensible with an active contributor community, and lives on the user local file system.

 Obsidian does a lot of things right.
-A flexible Markdown application can be pretty handy, but a bit overwhelming to learn to use, much less set up, especially when that means combing through and setting up dozens or even hundreds of plugins.
-I've been an Obsidian user for about a year, and have heavily customized it (meaning I've installed other people's installed plugins) to suit my own needs for knowledge base building journaling, self-organization, and more.
+A flexible, customizeable Markdown tool like Obsidian can be pretty handy, but a bit overwhelming to set up.
+Especially when that means combing through and setting up dozens or even hundreds of plugins.
+I've been an Obsidian user for about a year, and have heavily customized it to suit my own needs for knowledge base building journaling, self-organization, and more.

-This year, I left my job to go full time on building [Uncloak](https://uncloak.org), a community-wiki primarily focusing on making cryptography engineering and zero knowledge cryptography, with an aim to make cryptography accessible for everyone.
-Obsidian complements this by offering a flexible, extensible substrate for building and hosting our knowledge graph.

-To contributors who have been directed at this post: while Uncloak is built with Obsidian, every page is pure Markdown; you don't have to follow this post to contribute.
-But I want to recommend Obsidian as a tool, for those who would like to use it.
-This post is aimed at those who are interested in getting started with Obsidian.
+Some context on why I care: this year, I left my job to go full time on building [Uncloak](https://uncloak.org), a community-wiki primarily focusing cryptography engineering and zero knowledge cryptography.
+We would like to make cryptography accessible for everyone.
+We're building our wiki with Obsidian Publish.
+The Obsidian Publish site enables offers flexible tools for building and hosting our knowledge graph.
+To Uncloak contributors who have been stumbled upon this post: while Uncloak is built with Obsidian Publish, every page is pure Markdown; you don't have to use Obsidian post to contribute.
+But I want to recommend Obsidian as a tool for those who would like to use it.

+This post is aimed at Obsidian users **of all levels**, from total beginners to total pros.
 We'll go over Obsidian in three parts.

-In **Part One**, we'll set up some sane settings and name a few useful plugins.
+In **Part One**, we'll address initial settings and name a few useful plugins.
 I've set up a sample Obsidian directory to go along with this post, containing most of the setup choices I describe here.
 You may [clone it](https://github.com/thor314/obsidian-setup) to try it out.
 If you'd like to steal some or all of the settings, copy the `.obsidian*` folder.
 If you don't get too bogged down in the recommended community plugins, Part One serves as a reasonable 10-30 minute introduction to setting up Obsidian.

 In **Part Two**, we'll talk about how to use Obsidian for a few different workflows: knowledge-basing, journaling, and self-organization; generally, how to best set Obsidian up for your purposes.
 This section aims to be a guided tour through ways that people use Obsidian, with a guided tour of how you might set Obsidian up for your own uses.

-Finally, in **Part Three**, I'll describe every plugin I've looked at in the last year, and how you might use them.
-I've looked at a lot.
+Finally, in **Part Three**, I give a listed reference of every plugin I've looked at in the last year, and how you might use them.
+I've looked at a lot of plugins.
 In preparation for this post, I looked at a lot more.
 Trying out and setting up plugins can be time intensive; my goal here is to list what's out there and help you choose what you want, getting through your set-up quicker.
-If you have plugins you enjoy, feel free to tell me about them.
-Please don't be offended if you wrote a plugin that I didn't recommend.
-This post is intentionally opinionated: my opinions may not match yours.
+If you have plugins you enjoy that I didn't mention, feel free to tell me about them.
+This post is intentionally opinionated: my opinions and needs may not match yours, though I try to paint with as broad a brush as possible.

 **A note on security**: I weakly claim that none of the community plugins I install or recommend are out to pwn your system, but I could be wrong.
 If you installed Obsidian unsandboxed, your system is more vulnerable to malicious plugin authors.
 A way to avoid this is to either:
 - Audit every plugin and update yourself.
 Auditing plugins is time-intensive, but is the only way to be absolutely confident in your system security.